IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 This tutorial walks you through the steps for defining the details of an Operator bundle in {{site.data.keyword.cloud}} Partner Center.
 By completing this tutorial, you review and sign the {{site.data.keyword.IBM}} Digital Provider Agreement, and define your catalog entry, pricing model, and customer support experience.
 {: shortdesc}

-This tutorial is one of four in a series that demonstrates how to onboard and publish an Operator bundle.
-It uses a fictitious company that's called *Example Corp* to onboard the real Akka Cluster Operator.
-As you complete the tutorial, adapt each step to fit your product's needs.

 The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or offer your third-party software for free.
+With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you have questions, contact us at kdmeyer@ibm.com.
 {: beta}

+This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Operator bundle from the {{site.data.keyword.redhat_full}} {{site.data.keyword.openshiftshort}} Certified registry.
+It uses a fictitious company that's called *Example Corp*.
+As you complete the tutorial, adapt each step to fit your product's needs.

 ## Before you begin
 {: #bundle-define-prereqs}